mdsufz/MuDoGeR/Manual_MuDoGeR.md

 **Be aware that RAM is a relevant bottleneck for MAG recovery.**

 ### 1.a: Raw Read Quality Control
 For quality control, MuDoGeR uses the implementation present in [metaWRAP](https://github.com/bxlab/metaWRAP).
-The quality control procedure currently applied is to trim raw reads based on adapted content and PHRED scored with the default setting of Trim-galore.
+Trim Galore is used for adapter and quality trimming with default PHRED quality and stringency.
 Future updates will allow the option to remove host contamination using different databases.

 The output directory of the read quality control module (```sample_name/qc```) contains: